AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InternalLinkType/AInterface.md

 InternalLinkType.AInterface Property
 ====================================
-AutomationML 2.1 APIGets and sets the AInterface of the InternalLink by reading or setting the [RefPartnerSideA][1] Attribute.
+Gets and sets the AInterface of the InternalLink by reading or setting the [RefPartnerSideA][1] Attribute.
 A read access to this property updates the [RelatedObjects][2].

   **Namespace:**  [Aml.Engine.CAEX][3]
   **Assembly:**  AML.Engine (in AML.Engine.dll)